fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 provided.
 Both *m* and *n* should be opcodes `OP_1` through `OP_16`, corresponding to the number desired.

-Because of an off-by-one error in the original Bitcoin implementation which must be preserved for compatibility, `OP_CHECKMULTISIG` consumes one more value from the stack than indicated by *m*, so the list of secp256k1 signatures in the signature script must be prefaced with an extra value
+Because of an off-by-one error in the original Fabcoin implementation which must be preserved for compatibility, `OP_CHECKMULTISIG` consumes one more value from the stack than indicated by *m*, so the list of secp256k1 signatures in the signature script must be prefaced with an extra value